 (1) An occupational accident is damage to the health of an employee or death of an employee which occurred in the performance of a duty assigned by an employer or in other work performed with the employer's permission, during a break included in the working time, or during other activity in the interests of the employer.
-Damage to the health or death which occurred in the cases listed but which is not in a causal relation to the work of the employee or the working environment is not deemed to be occupational accident.
+Damage to health or death which occurred in the cases listed but which is not in a causal relation to the work of the employee or the working environment is not deemed to be occupational accident.

-- (2) Occupational accidents are divided into minor occupational accidents, serious occupational accidents and fatal occupational accidents according to their seriousness.
-An occupational accident which resulted in serious bodily injury to an employee or due to which an employee's life is endangered is classified as a serious occupational accident. - (3) A doctor shall promptly report a serious or fatal occupational accident and declaring an employee to be temporarily incapacitated for work as a result of an occupational accident to the local office of the Labour Inspectorate in writing or in a format which can be reproduced in writing.
-[RT I, 04.06.2014, 2 entry into force 01.09.2014] - (31) The Labour Inspectorate shall promptly notify the employer of the receipt of a notice specified in subsection (3) of this section in writing or through the Customer Portal of the Labour Inspectorate in a format which can be reproduced in writing.
+(2) Occupational accidents are divided into minor occupational accidents, serious occupational accidents and fatal occupational accidents according to their seriousness.
+An occupational accident which resulted in serious bodily injury to an employee or due to which an employee's life was endangered is classified as a serious occupational accident.

+(3) A doctor shall promptly report a serious or fatal occupational accident and declaring an employee to be temporarily incapacitated for work as a result of an occupational accident to the Labour Inspectorate in writing or in a format which can be reproduced in writing.
+[RT I, 12.06.2018, 3 - entry into force 01.01.2019]

+(3) The Labour Inspectorate shall promptly notify the employer of the receipt of a notice specified in subsection (3) of this section in writing or through the Customer Portal of the Labour Inspectorate in a format which can be reproduced in writing.
+[RT I, 04.06.2014, 2 - entry into force 01.09.2014]

-(4) An employer shall promptly report a serious or fatal occupational accident to the local office of the Labour Inspectorate and a fatal accident also to the police.
-[RT I 2007, 3, 11 - entry into force 01.03.2007]
+(4) An employer shall promptly report a serious or fatal occupational accident to the Labour Inspectorate and a fatal accident also to the police.